paigeweber13/fine-hardware-visualization/README.md

  - using my "performance_monitor" adds another layer of complexity that makes it hard to debug problems.
 I barely know how to use likwid, and I'm already writing my own library?
+   - I feel like I am trying to reinvent the wheel... maybe instead of writing wrappers for "init" and "close" and such we can just require them to use the likwid calls but have a separate close/print/etc.
  - have a way to measure usage by ports, but it only kind of works
    - sometimes, likwid hangs on the part where it analyzes results
  - instrumenting entire "convolution" program works if you don't have the call